Running Injury Prevention Tips: How to Prepare and Recover for Race Day

 Gradually increase your running volume (not more than ~10% per week)

-Don’t ignore small niggles—they rarely “just go away”.
+Don’t ignore small niggles—they rarely “just go away”, especially if they begin changing your running mechanics or recovery.

 💡 If something feels off early, that’s your window to fix it—not push through it.